anandu06dev/ng4StarterKit/README.md

 The bounded context pattern in Domain-Driven Design defines fragments inside a domain model by decomposing a domain into bounded subdomains.
 In an service-based environment the bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern.
 This is similar to domain modules in Angular where we mark the boundries based on features.
 Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven context.
 A bounded context should be presented at a minimum scale as an aggregate.
 The following meta model illustrates the interaction between the bounded context pattern and domain modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)

+**» Angular vs. Domain-Driven Design**<br/>

+Many similarities exist when comparing the tactical patterns between Domain-Driven Design and Angular.
+However, there are also some technical points of friction.
+For example, the classification of DomainModules is the only artifact that can be directly attributed to Domain-Driven Design.
+Modular categories such as the RoutingModule, WidgetModule, or ServiceModule cannot be directly mapped to Domain-Driven Design.
+The SharedModule could be equated with the CrossCutting Layer.
+Another aspect is the visibility of services.
+In Angular, services are often made available as a global singleton, which automatically gives them a shared status.

+Accordingly, work must be done on how to harmonize these points of friction.
+A symbiosis of both strategies must be found as shown in the following example:

 **» Project scaffolding in the sense of DDD**<br/>